LQRS: Learned Query Re-optimization Framework for Spark SQL: Related Work

-In this section, we review related work on LQO and AQP.
-Since the pioneering work of LEO \cite{leo} in 2001, which introduced the concept of a learning-based query optimizer, recent studies on LQO have evolved into two main directions: \textbf{plan-constructors} and \textbf{plan-steerers}.
+Since LEO~\cite{leo} in 2001 introduced the concept of a learned query optimizer, recent studies on LQO have evolved into two main directions: plan-constructors and plan-steerers.
+Plan-constructor methods aim to build query plans directly from scratch.
+These approaches enable the discovery of novel and potentially more efficient plans.

-\paragraph{Plan-constructor} Plan-constructor methods aim to build query plans directly from scratch.
-These approaches enable the discovery of novel and potentially more efficient plans that lie beyond the capabilities of traditional optimizers.
-Neo \cite{neo} pioneers this category by leveraging past queries to progressively construct improved query plans, using the native optimizer as a weak oracle.
-Balsa \cite{balsa} further improves the convergence efficiency of plan learning by employing enhanced initialization and training techniques.
-LOGER \cite{loger} enhances interpretability in learned planning by detecting detrimental operators and adjusting reward weighting accordingly.
-GLO \cite{glo} improves generalization to unseen workloads by clustering database statistics and learning generalized policies across these clusters.
-However, constructing plans from scratch suffers from two fundamental limitations: 1) the initial search often begins with poorly performing plans; and 2) the search space is extremely large, making efficient convergence challenging.
-In contrast, AQORA addresses these issues by starting from a reasonable initial plan generated by the native optimizer and learning to make incremental adjustments within a constrained action space.
+Neo ~\cite{neo} pioneers this category by leveraging past queries to progressively construct improved query plans, using the native optimizer as a weak oracle.
+Balsa ~\cite{balsa} further improves the convergence efficiency of plan learning by employing enhanced initialization and training techniques.
+LOGER ~\cite{loger} enhances interpretability in learned planning by detecting detrimental operators and adjusting reward weighting accordingly.
+GLO ~\cite{glo} improves generalization to unseen workloads by clustering database statistics and learning generalized policies across these clusters.

-\paragraph{Plan-steerer} Plan-steerer methods improve query plans by exploiting the internal mechanisms of the native optimizer.
+Plan-steerer methods improve query plans by exploiting the internal mechanisms of the native optimizer.
 Instead of constructing plans from scratch, they guide the optimizer to explore multiple candidate plans and select the one with the lowest estimated cost.
-For example, Bao \cite{marcus2021bao}, DeepO \cite{deepo}, SCOPE \cite{scope}, FASTgres \cite{fastgres}, and AutoSteer \cite{anneser2023autosteer} generate different query plans by toggling rule-based heuristics (i.e., hint sets) within traditional optimizers.
-HybridQO \cite{hybrid} explores alternative join orders by injecting leading hints.
-Lero\cite{chen2024lero} modifies cardinality estimates in the native optimizer to produce diverse plans.
-LEON \cite{leon} enumerates sub-plans directly using the native optimizer, while FOSS \cite{zhong2024foss} refines plans after initial optimization by fixing join orders and methods.
-However, these methods rely heavily on the internal mechanisms of specific DBMS-native optimizers.
-As a result, the effectiveness of some of these methods is limited when applied to different DBMSes.
+For example, Bao ~\cite{marcus2021bao}, DeepO ~\cite{deepo}, SCOPE ~\cite{scope}, FASTgres ~\cite{fastgres}, and AutoSteer ~\cite{anneser2023autosteer} generate different query plans by toggling rule-based heuristics (i.e., hint sets) within traditional optimizers.
+HybridQO ~\cite{hybrid} explores alternative join orders by injecting leading hints.
+Lero~\cite{chen2024lero} modifies cardinality estimates in the native optimizer to produce diverse plans.